ShahedSabab/Web-Dashboard/README.md

 ## Farmbot
 <img src="Farmbot.gif" width="30%">

+## How to run
+Please run the following commands:

+Install all the dependencies
+> npm install package.json

+Run the server
+> npm start

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.